Drone advances in Ukraine could bring dawn of killer robots

 An effort to lay international ground rules for military drones has so far been fruitless.
 Nine years of informal United Nations talks in Geneva made little headway, with major powers including the United States and Russia opposing a ban.
 The last session, in December, ended with no new round scheduled.

-Washington policymakers say they won’t agree to a ban because rivals developing drones cannot be trusted to use them ethically.

-Toby Walsh, an Australian academic who, like Russell, campaigns against killer robots, hopes to achieve a consensus on some limits, including a ban on systems that use facial recognition and other data to identify or attack individuals or categories of people.
+Toby Walsh, an Australian academic who campaigns against killer robots, hopes to achieve a consensus on some limits, including a ban on systems that use facial recognition and other data to identify or attack individuals or categories of people.

 “If we are not careful, they are going to proliferate much more easily than nuclear weapons,” said Walsh, author of “Machines Behaving Badly.”
 “If you can get a robot to kill one person, you can get it to kill a thousand.”